Silic0nS0ldier/tbd/README.md

 /**
  * Extend base component class to provide type hinting for extended Application class.
  * Can also add in own helper methods.
+Access to the Application instance means no need for `connect` wrapper functions.
  */
 export abstract class Component<TState, TProps> extends BaseComponent<TState, TProps, App> {}